kriops/rs-factorize/README.md

 # rs-factorize
 Simple CLI tool for prime factorization.

-The purpose of writing this program was 50% to play around with rust for learning purposes, and 50% because I son rare occasions find myself in need for an easily accessible tool for prime factorization without anything easy to reach for.
+The purpose of writing this program was 50% to play around with rust for learning purposes, and 50% because I on rare occasions find myself in need for an easily accessible tool for prime factorization.

 ## Usage